nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/AI.md

 - [Advanced Example Configurations](#advanced-example-configurations)

 #### Note
-> AI integration in SmartGit is experimental in version 25.1 and may change in future updates.
+> AI integration in SmartGit is experimental in version 25.1 and may be subject to change in future updates.

 ## Supported Services